BelikeMJ/SML_T2/README.md

 1. The dataset is first split into train/test sets.
 2. All statistical features are computed ONLY from the training set.
-3. The training statistics are then applied to both training and test samples.

 This ensures: